Inverse non-linear problem of the long wave run-up on coast: Shallow water equations (SWE)

 where $u(x, t)$ is the depth averaged flow velocity over the corresponding cross-section, and $\eta(x, t)$ is the water displacement exceeding the unperturbed water level.
 The total perturbed water depth is given as $H(x,t)=h(x) + \eta(x,t)$ along the $x$ axis, where $h(x)$ is the depth of the bay, and so in dimensionless units we simply have $h(x) = x$.
 Typically, the system seen in \eqref{SWE} is given in dimensional units.
 The substitution

-where $H_0$ is the characteristic height of the wave, $\alpha$ is the slope of the bathymetry and $g$ is the acceleration of gravity, turns the dimensionless system into one with dimension.
+where $H_0$ is the characteristic height of the wave, $\alpha$ is the slope of the bathymetry and $g$ is the acceleration of gravity, turns the dimensionless system into one with dimension (dimensional variables are the ones with tildes).
 The shoreline in the physical plane (i.e., the wet/dry boundary) is given by

-The solution to \eqref{physicalshore} equation $x_0(t)$ describes the run-up and draw-down of the tsunami wave.
-We consider the initial value problem IVP for \eqref{SWE} with typical initial conditions characterised the instantaneous bottom displacement (see for instance \cite{Okada85})
+The solution to \eqref{physicalshore}, let us call it $x_0(t)$, describes the run-up and draw-down of the tsunami wave.
+We consider the initial value problem for \eqref{SWE} with typical initial conditions characterised the instantaneous bottom displacement (see for instance \cite{Okada85})

 While the choice of zero initial velocity may be restrictive in physical application there are good reasons for this choice.
 For earthquake generated tsunamis it is typical to assume that the initial velocity is zero.
 Additionally, it is a convenient choice, a common technique in finding solutions to the SWE